Complete Sample Social Studies Issue 2 SRQ

 (E) Social mobility refers to the ability of individuals to move between different socio-economic statuses.
 The ability for individuals to improve their income is seen as social mobility.
 However, many Singaporeans worry that the increase in foreigners has decreased the opportunities for social mobility.

 (E) For instance, there are many S-Pass and Employment Pass holders in local industries.
-Singaporeans are unable to compete with them as they are much cheaper to employ.
+Singaporeans cannot compete with them as they are much cheaper to employ.
 As Singaporeans cannot find jobs, they cannot improve themselves to move up the economic ladder.

-(L) Hence, a consequence of living in a diverse society are fears over social mobility.
+(L) Hence, a consequence of living in a diverse society is worry about social mobility.

 Chapter 7: How do we respond in a Diverse Society